picturae/activity-listener/README.md

 # Activity Listener

-Respond to events in the browser window before any other event-handler.
+Respond to ui-events before or after ordinary event-handlers do.

 Usage:
 * address obscure tasks: